ansys/pyansys-heart/doc/source/contribute/developer.rst

        >>> PyAnsys Heart version is {{ PYANSYS_HEART_VERSION }}

-Install Tox
+Install tox
 -----------

-Once the project is installed, you can install `Tox`_.
+Once the project is installed, you can install `tox`_.
 This is a cross-platform automation tool.
 The main advantage of Tox is that it eases routine tasks like project testing, documentation generation, and wheel building in separate and isolated Python virtual environments.
 To install Tox, run: